 - Offer to do grocery shopping !!
 There are so many benefits to doing this.
 Offer to go to the grocery store for your family once per week.
 Pay attention to what’s on sale, what’s in season (is usually on sale), foods you have never tried before, and how much things cost.
 Becoming familiar with these factors of grocery shopping will make it easier for you to budget your food money and plan healthy meals to cook at home once you grow.

 - Saving Money !!
 Saving money is an invaluable skill to have!
 Now is the time to start!
 It’s a great habit to start putting money aside from each paycheck or allowance, but it’s okay to start small at first.
 At first, the growth in your savings account will seem unbearably slow, but in the end, it’s sure to pay off.

 - Cleaning your room !!
 Cleaning your room sounds like a drag, but it’s a great habit to start in high school!
 Some people love to clean and it gives them a sense of order and control.
 Others.. . not so much.
 To save yourself future shame, get into the habit of keeping your personal space spotless.

 - Establish healthy eating routines!!
 Healthy eating isn’t limited to making healthy food choices.
 It also talks about eating timely and regularly.
 Instruct your teens to follow these healthy eating routines:

-- Have your meals and ample of snacks on time throughout the day.
+- Have your meals and ample snacks on time throughout the day.

-- Have your meals on table along with your family, rather than gulping down food in front of TV.
+- Have your meals on the table along with your family, rather than gulping down food in front of the TV.

 - Give yourself enough time to have your meals and avoid eating in a hurry.